 On the night of the survey, we found 78 adults age 25 and older who had become homeless within the most recent week.
 Over the course of a year, there are 51 additional weeks.
 Our 78 people thus represent (78 times 51) or 3,978 additional people homeless over the course of a year.
 Similarly, we found 205 people who had been homeless more than a week but not more than a month.
 To represent the additional 11 months in the year, we add (205 times 11) or 2,255 people to the annual total.
-We add more based on similar computations for those homeless for one to three months (for which there are three additional periods in the year) and those homeless four to six months (for which there is one additional period in the year).
-For those homeless between six months and a year, we make the conservative assumption that all had been homeless for the full year, and add no additional numbers to the annual estimate.
-Similarly, those homeless for a year or longer and those who did not answer the question about length of homelessness are included in the annual estimate but with no additions to represent the balance of the year.
-Patterns are different for different age groups and sheltered versus unsheltered, so estimates were calculated separately for different segments of the population.
+We add more based on similar computations for those homeless for one to three months (for which there are three additional periods in the year) and those homeless between six months and a year, we make the conservative assumption that all had been homeless for the full year, and add no additional numbers to the annual estimate.
+Similarly, those homeless are included in the annual estimate but with no additions to represent the balance of the year.
+Patterns are different age groups and sheltered versus unsheltered, so estimates were calculated separately for different segments of the population.